William Heirens: Arrest and questioning of Heirens

-Heirens's first confession
+Heirens' first confession

-After the sodium pentothal questioning but before the polygraph exam, Heirens spoke to Captain Michael Ahern.
-With State's Attorney William Tuohy and a stenographer at hand, Heirens offered an indirect confession, confirming his claim while under sodium pentothal that his alter-ego "George Murman" might have been responsible for the crimes.
-That "George" (which happens to be his father's first name and Heirens's middle name) had given him the loot to hide in his dormitory room.
-Police hunted all over for this "George" questioning Heirens's known friends, family, and associations, but came away empty-handed.
+After the sodium pentothal questioning but before the polygraph exam, Heirens spoke to police captain Michael Ahern.
+With state's attorney William Tuohy and a stenographer at hand, Heirens offered an indirect confession, confirming his claim while under sodium pentothal that his alter ego George Murman might have been responsible for the crimes and that George (Heirens' middle name and his father's first name) had given him the loot to hide in his dormitory room.
+Police hunted for George, questioning Heirens' friends, family and associations, but were unsuccessful.

-Heirens was attributed as saying while under the influence that he met "George" when he was 13 years old; that it was "George" who sent him out prowling at night, that he robbed for pleasure, and "killed like a cobra" when cornered.
-"George" related his secrets to Heirens.
-Heirens allegedly claimed that he was always taking the rap for George, first for petty theft, then assault and now murder.
-Psychologists explained at the time that, in the same way children make up imaginary friends, Heirens made up this personality to keep his antisocial feelings and actions separate from the person who could be the "average son and student, date nice girls and go to church..."
+Heirens was attributed as saying while under the influence that he met George at the age of 13 years.
+He was also reported as claiming that George sent him prowling at night, that he robbed for pleasure, that he "killed like a cobra" when cornered and that he related his secrets to Heirens.
+Heirens allegedly claimed that he frequently assumed the blame for George, first for petty theft, then assault and now murder.
+Psychologists explained that, in the same way that children concoct imaginary friends, Heirens invented this personality to keep his antisocial feelings and actions separate from the person who could be the "average son and student, date nice girls and go to church."

-Authorities were skeptical regarding Heirens's claims and suspected that he was laying the groundwork for an insanity defense, but the confession earned widespread publicity with the press transforming "Murman" to "Murder Man".
+Authorities were skeptical regarding Heirens' claims and suspected that he was laying the groundwork for an insanity defense, but the confession earned widespread publicity with the press transforming "Murman" to "Murder Man."

-Hard evidence
+Physical evidence

-While handwriting analysts did not definitively link Heirens's handwriting to the "Lipstick Message", police claimed that his fingerprints matched a print discovered at the scene of the Frances Brown murder.
-It was first reported as a "bloody smudge" on the door jamb.
+While handwriting analysts did not definitively link Heirens' handwriting to the message that had been written in lipstick during the murder of Frances Brown, police claimed his fingerprints matched a print discovered at the scene.
+It was first reported as a "bloody smudge" on the doorjamb.
 Furthermore, a fingerprint of the left little finger also allegedly connected Heirens to the ransom note with nine points of comparison.
-As Heirens's nine points of comparison were loops, this could also provide a match to 65% of the population.
-At the time, Heirens's supporters pointed out that the FBI handbook regarding fingerprint identification required 12 points of comparison matching to have a positive identification.
+As Heirens' nine points of comparison were loops, this could also provide a match to 65% of the population.
+At the time, Heirens' supporters stressed that the FBI handbook regarding fingerprint identification required 12 points of comparison matching to yield a positive identification.

-On June 30, 1946, Captain Emmett Evans told newspapers that Heirens had been cleared of suspicion in the Brown murder as the fingerprint left in the apartment was not his.
-Twelve days later, Chief of Detectives Walter Storms confirmed that the "bloody smudge" left on the doorjamb was Heirens's.
+On June 30, 1946, police captain Emmett Evans told newspapers that Heirens had been cleared of suspicion in the Brown murder, as the fingerprint in the apartment was not his.
+Twelve days later, chief of detectives Walter Storms alleged that the "bloody smudge" left on the doorjamb was that of Heirens.